 Penny earned a bachelor’s degree in commerce with a concentration in finance from the University of Virginia and an MBA from Kellogg School of Management at Northwestern University.
 She is a graduate of Wharton’s Securities Industry Institute and is a CFA® charterholder.

 A native of Nashville, Tenn., Penny now calls St. Louis home after relocating from Michigan 14 years ago with her husband, Mike Fidler, and two children.
-She is an active member of the St. Louis community, serving on the boards of the Federal Reserve Bank of St. Louis, United Way of Greater St. Louis, the Donald Danforth Plant Science Center, the Whitaker Foundation, Shakespeare Festival St. Louis, and Saint Louis Fashion Fund.
+She is an active member of the St. Louis community, serving on the boards of the Federal Reserve Bank of St. Louis, United Way of Greater St. Louis, the Donald Danforth Plant Science Center, Washington University in St. Louis, the Whitaker Foundation, Shakespeare Festival St. Louis, and Saint Louis Fashion Fund.
 She also actively champions Edward Jones’ national pre- senting sponsorship with the Alzheimer’s Association and is a board member for Catalyst.